A11YChi/social-media/README.md

 ## Hashtags Used
 We use #a11ychi for all posts related to a11ychi events, typically the day of.

+## Frequency of posts
+We should strive for a minimum of two posts per day.
+There will be more if an event is happening on that day, or a high profile post is happening.

 ## Post Types per Weekday/Weekend Day
 I tend to post technical, UX and design-specific articles and blog posts, event announcements, etc. during the week days.
 For the weekends, like a magazine or special sections of a Sunday paper, I post items that may take more time to dig into, such as articles on specific disabilities, assistive technology, videos of presentations and talks etc.